You’d like to have someone help you write your book, but you’re not sure what it will cost to hire a ghostwriter.

 What does it cost to hire a ghostwriter?

-For a full-length memoir, which runs about 200 pages or 60,000 words in length, the fee charged by ghostwriters in the United States ranges anywhere from $20,000 to $250,000, and sometimes even more.
+For a full-length memoir or other non-fiction book, running about 200 pages or 60,000 words in length, the fee charged by ghostwriters in the United States ranges anywhere from $20,000 to $250,000, and sometimes even more.

 Why such a wide range?
 It has to do with experience, speed, special knowledge, and extra services, among other things.